Domestic air passenger traffic logs estimated 83% growth in April: ICRA

 It also said that rising aviation turbine fuel (ATF) prices due to ongoing geo-political issues linked to the Russia-Ukraine conflict continue to evolve as a major threat to the recovery process.

-For April 2022, the average daily departures were at around 2,726, notably higher than the average daily departures of around 2,000 in the same month a year earlier and higher compared to around 2,588 in March 2022, said Suprio Banerjee, vice-president & Sector Head, ICRA.
+For April 2022, the average daily departures were at about 2,726, notably higher than the average daily departures of about 2,000 in the same month a year earlier and higher compared with about 2,588 in March 2022, said Suprio Banerjee, Vice-President & Sector Head, ICRA.

 According to him, the average number of passengers per flight during the previous month of April was at 128, against that of 133 passengers per flight in March 2022 and lower than the average of 135 passengers per flight in April 2019.